-This volume represents an attempt to venture beyond disciplinary boundaries, posing questions, presenting visions, and hinting at potential shifts in perspective that are often overlooked, particularly within the European and Italian context.
+This volume represents a humble attempt to venture beyond disciplinary boundaries, posing questions, presenting visions, and hinting at potential shifts in perspective that are often overlooked, particularly within the European and Italian context.
 Perhaps architectural and urban designers might consider a recalibration of their outlook-reconstructing prevailing narratives, exercising patience, and resisting the urge to relentlessly create something entirely new, understanding that reality is a stratification of complexities and defies a singular solution.
 At the very least, it becomes imperative to take into account each of these design choices, remaining mindful of the "why," "for whom," and "how."

 "Designing the future of the past" is undoubtedly a weighty responsibility.
-Instead of offering solutions, this volume presents alternative possibilities to prefiguring potential trajectories for urban legacies.
+Instead of offering a universally applicable solutions, this volume presents alternative possibilities to take into account in prefiguring potential trajectories for urban legacies.